m-thirumal/oauth-authorization-server/docs/index.md

-# OAuth 2.1 Authorization server - Spring Boot 3 and  above
+# OAuth 2 Authorization server

 ## What is OAuth 2?